csuka/ansible_role_percona_xtradb_cluster/README.md

+# Percona XtraDB Cluster 8

+An Ansible role that installs, configures and manages Percona XtraDB cluster 8 for EL 8.
+This is for either for a single node, or when using 2 nodes or more.
+The functionality to add an arbiter is included as well.

+**Please read this file carefully before deploying this Ansible role**

+## Main functionalities

+This role is tested with Ansible v2.9. and 2.10, it includes:

+ * Percona XtraDB Cluster 8
+ * Secured connection by encrypting mysql traffic
+ * Bootstrapping a cluster, including application tests
+ * Scaling: add or remove hosts from the cluster **with ease**!
+ * Arbiter possibility
+ * Adds backup scripts
+ * Automatically calculates the recommended mysql configuration settings, based on resources
+ * Logrotation
+ * Add user defined users
+ * Add user defined databases

+## Requirements

+ * Brain
+ * EL 8
+ * At least 2G of RAM is recommended, 512MB for the arbiter is sufficient
  * When clustering, the nodes are able to connect to each other via ports 4444, 4567, 4568, see [info](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/faq.html#what-tcp-ports-are-used-by-percona-xtradb-cluster)
  * Plenty of disk space, keep the backup in mind as well.
 The use of an SSD is preferred for performance
  * Internet connection to download installation files